Vessel9817/onion-site-template/README.md

 ## Compatibility

-This project is OS-agnostic, except for some of the optional features used, which are currently Windows-only.
+This project is OS-agnostic, being fully containerized.
 We officially support recent versions of Node and npm (consequently also npx) for up-to-date security releases.
 As such, other Node package managers (e.g, yarn, pnpm) may not be supported.
 Where possible, package manager commands are replaced in the source code with an equivalent Node CLI command.